Her Mancunian accent in Steamboy slips from time to time.

 The Broadway Cast of The Secret Garden seemed to have had a good dialect coach and try very hard, but unfortunately can't really carry the Yorkshire accent.
 Those attempting RP have more success.

-The newest English cast recording of Les Misérables featured factory workers who seemed to wander from Cockney to 'generic northern accent' to Irish in the same phrase.
+The 25th anniversary English cast recording of Les Misérables featured factory workers who seemed to wander from Cockney to 'generic northern accent' to Irish in the same phrase.
 Fortunately it only really happens in At the End of the Day.

 In Vanities, Mary and Kathy both drop their Texas drawl for generic accents in the third act.
 In some productions, Kathy acquires a New York accent.
 In the HBO version, they kept their accents, although less strong than before.
 In the added scene of the musical, Joanne may lose her accent as well.